If you are having trouble getting the forms to download outside of your web browser please read these instructions.

-Application for Human Research (PDF)
+Application for Human Research

 Application for review of a proposed study involving collection of data from or interaction with human subjects, study involving existing records review, data abstraction, and analysis and requests that IRB oversight be deferred to a non-University of Arizona IRB. *Please note, the List of Research Personnel form (below) is required with this application submission.

 Request for University of Arizona Human Research Site Authorization (RedCap)

 Request for investigators who are not affiliated with the University of Arizona to access University resources to conduct human research.
 See UA Site Authorization for guidance.

 This form should be used when children/wards, Prisoners, Native American or Indigenous Research and Pregnant Woman and Neonates are engaged in the research.

 - See the guidance page for information on each of these vulnerable populations.